-We ask epidemiologic questions about how communities of microorganisms that normally live within us (commensal bacteria) are involved in the development and maintenance of health.
-We focus on the intestinal microbiota.
-Our laboratory uses next generation sequencing technologies to learn about the function of the microbiota.
+We ask questions about how communities of microorganisms that normally live within us (human microbiome) are involved in the development and maintenance of health.
+We use next generation sequencing and other technologies to learn about the function of the microbiome at multiple body sites.

 Resistance gene carriage in children who are randomized to continue on cotrimoxazole prophylaxis or to stop cotrimoxazole prophylaxis (a sub-study of the ARROW Trial)

 The WHO recommends cotrimoxazole prophylaxis, starting at 4-6 weeks of age of life, to reduce the incidence of opportunistic infections and mortality among HIV-exposed (but not infected) and HIV-infected infants and children.
 Long-term exposure to cotrimoxazole may increase the carriage of antibiotic resistance organisms by the gut microbiota, which may result in subsequent resistant infections.
 This study will test whether resistance gene carriage is increased in children who are randomized to continue on cotrimoxazole prophylaxis or to stop cotrimoxazole prophylaxis.
 It is a sub-study of the ARROW Trial.

 The role of microbiota maturation in infant undernutrition (ongoing project)